The-Foreigners/The-Foreigners.github.io/objectives.md

   - Feign Death upon entering town.
 Find a coffin.
 Lay a trap.
   - Death Ward to prevent an assassination.

-- What is our current wealth?
-Budget enough for material components.

 - Prepare Gentle Repose.
   - Capture deceased Wyrmlords/Commanders to revive later.
-  - Preserve acid gland from dragon.

 - Meet with Gen. Felix.
 Where to next?
-  - Fortify Brindol.
+  - Fortify Brindol, see The Red Hand below.
   - Defend small towns enroute of the invaders from raiding parties.
   - Begin negotiating potential peace conditions.
     - "We cannot destroy the orcs, or we're no more civilized than they."
     - Find locatons for Axebiters and Toothsharps.

 - Craft duplicate of phylactery.
-  - Send to Ghostlord with one of his minions (Tongues?), get him to withdrawl his forces from Elsir Vale.
+  - Send to Ghostlord; get him to withdrawl his forces from Elsir Vale.
+    - Use one of his minions as messenger.
+Tongues to speak with, Divination to locate.
   - Track with 'Detect Magic'/'Locate Object'.

 - Stoneshape quern stone altar.